Jo Afful: Keeping His Eye on the Ball

 You grew up in Accra, the largest city and capital of Ghana.
 What was that like?

-My father was an accountant for a big shipping company.
-He was very education minded and wanted to be sure I was well-educated.
-So, when I was 14 years old, my parents enrolled me in a Catholic boarding school in Cape Coast, a historic trading town about three hours away.
+My father was an accountant for a big shipping company in Accra, while my mom worked as an administrator for a local company.
+They were both very education minded … mom especially wanted to be sure I was well-schooled.
+So, when I was 14 years old, she enrolled me in a Catholic boarding school in Cape Coast, a historic trading town about three hours away.
 It was run by Italian priests who were strict disciplinarians and made us study hard, but we still found time to play lots of soccer.
 It was the best of times, really.

 In 1999, did you come to the U.S. to attend university or play soccer or both?

 For school, definitely.
-Growing up I was a really good soccer player and dreamed of playing professionally, but my dad was all about the books.
-When it came to soccer, he didn’t want to hear it!
-In fact, my father was so determined that I get an excellent college education that he migrated to New York City several years before me to pave the way for to me to attend university in the States.
+Growing up I was a really good soccer player and dreamed of playing professionally, but my parents were all about the books.
+When it came to soccer, they didn’t want to hear it!
+In fact, my father was so determined that I get an excellent college education that he migrated to New York City several years before me, helping pave the way for my siblings and me to attend university in the States.

 But you ended up getting a soccer scholarship to St. Francis College.
 How did that come about?